Tipping in Mexico: Who to Tip & How Much

 I tend not to tip in the latter situation, but if they do anything more, it’s definitely good to tip them.

-When engaging with tour guides, tipping in Mexico is seen as a reward for good service, enhancing your overall experience.
+When you engage with tour guides, you can tip in Mexico as a reward for good service, enhancing your overall experience.

 Tipping Hospitality Workers in Mexico